samueldavidwinter/SQLServerToDataLake/README.md

 a) To a raw 'lake' style layer using the Config file
 b) Establishing the scripts used to create valuable views within SQL Server
 c) To a presenting reational layer with additional flows, influenced by SQL Server views
-4. Running checks and validating data
+4. Running checks and validating data from the command line
 5. Displaying a data vault model in the Silver layer
 6. Displaying a star schema model in the Gold Layer